erickbytes/lofipython/content/blog/reducing-the-compute-load-of-a-google-sheet.rst

 **Strategies for Reducing Load Time in a Google Sheet**

 #.
 Delete all extra columns and rows.
 Empty rows and columns make the file larger and need to be loaded everytime a Google sheet is accessed.
-Highlighting and pressing ctrl+V to delete them means they won't be loaded.
+Highlighting and pressing ctrl+D to delete them means they won't be loaded.

 #.
 Change calculation settings to refresh on a change or "every hour" instead of "every minute".
 This setting affects functions like NOW(), TODJY() and RAND() are recalculated.
 Select File > Settings and click the "Calculation" tab to adjust your settings.